Oracking/littlesoup_project/littlesoup/README.md

-This file will indicate some differences between LittleSoup and BeautifulSoup in terms of their usage.

-## Importing
+# Documentation

+This readme serves as a simple how-to guide for this package.
+For those that are already familiar to Beautiful Soup, it will also highlight areas where this package differs from Beautiful Soup.

+# Importing into your code

+To use this package in your code, simply clone this repository and copy the littlesoup folder/package into your project folder.
+You can then use it like so:

 ```
->>> from bs4 import BeautifulSoup
 >>> from littlesoup import LittleSoup

 ```
 ## Creating a soup from a string of HTML content
 Beautifulsoup requires you to specify the parser you want to use.
-LittleSoup on the other hand, uses just one parser, hence does not require any other parameter except your string.
+LittleSoup, on the other hand, uses just one parser, hence does not require any other parameter except your string of html content.

 ```
 >>> htmlcontent = '<html>.........................</html>'